Emergencies

 If you are in some kind of trouble, if you are contemplating taking your own life or someone else’s, if you are under threat, are a victim of abuse, violence or coercive control and do not feel safe where you are or if you just need to talk to someone, there are services that can help you.

 The Scottish Women’s Rights Centre provides legal and advocacy support to women aged 16 and over affected by violence and abuse.
-Our services include helplines, surgeries and legal representation.
+Services include helplines, surgeries and legal representation.
 The SWRC is a collaboration between Rape Crisis Scotland (Scottish Charity No SCO25642), the University of Strathclyde Law Clinic and JustRight Scotland.

 Here are a few options for crisis help and support: